TU-Coding-Outreach-Group/tu-coding-outreach-group.github.io/index.md

 <h1 style="text-align: center;">Office Hours</h1>
   <p style="text-align: center;"></p>
 <p style="text-align: justify;">Office Hours are held both in-person and virtually on a weekly basis during the school as a means for individuals to seek support and guidance for coding related questions that they've encountered.
-Additionally, <strong>Tom Olino</strong> will be joining us starting this semester to offer guidance for any <strong>statistics related questions</strong> as well!
-Office hours during the Fall 2025 semester are scheduled <strong>Thursdays from 2:00PM to 3:00PM EST</strong>.
+Office hours during the <strong>Fall 2025 semester</strong> are scheduled <strong>Thursdays from 2:00PM to 3:00PM EST</strong>.
 You can attend in-person (Weiss 645) or via <a href="https://temple.zoom.us/j/98175378333"><strong>zoom</strong></a>.</p>

 <h1 style="text-align: center;">COG Personnel</h1>